reTHINK-project/dev-service-framework/docs/manuals/p2p-data-sync.md

 In order to allow use cases like Group Chat where all involved Hyperties are able to write in the Sync Data Object, the Parent - Child Data Sync Objects is introduced.

-A Data Object Child belongs to a Data Object Parent children collection resource and can be created by any Observer of the Data Object Parent as well as by its Reporter.
+A Data Object Child belongs to a Data Object Parent children resource and can be created by any Observer of the Data Object Parent as well as by its Reporter.
 The Reporter - Observer rules still apply to Data Object Child i.e. there is only one Reporter that can update the Data Object Child, which can be an Observer of the Data Object Parent, as mentioned earlier.

 ![Parent - Child Sync](parent-child-sync.png)